At Wellesley, a Veteran Learns to Tell Her Story

 “In many ways, seeking out more authority as a high-schooler wasn’t intuitive,” Anderson said.
 “My stepdad was in the Navy and was pretty strict.
 But when my mom explained how the benefits might help me attend college, it made more sense.”

 Anderson was also spurred on by competition with her best friend, who was fielding calls from military recruiters after receiving a high score on the Armed Services Vocational Aptitude Battery (ASVAB), which measures strengths, weaknesses, and the potential for success in the armed forces.
 “My friend did well, and I wanted to see how I stacked up to her,” Anderson said.
 “We ended up with the same exact score.”

 Anderson eventually joined the Navy as a nuclear electronics technician.
-Prior to deployment, she studied the thermodynamics and nuclear physics and the complexities of nuclear marine propulsion, the energy system that powered the ship she would help run.
-She also learned about electric theory and how to maintain instrumentation and control circuitry, and she trained to be a reactor operator.
+Prior to deployment, she studied thermodynamics and nuclear physics and the complexities of nuclear marine propulsion, the energy system that powered the ship she would help run.
+She also learned about electrical theory and how to maintain instrumentation and control circuitry, and she trained to be a reactor operator.

 “The longest I ever slept was six hours straight,” Anderson said, laughing, “so I learned to appreciate sleep, too.”